 The Indiana State Museum is the state's museum for science, art and culture, with exhibits covering life in the Midwest from the Ice Age to the 21st century.
 The Eiteljorg Museum houses Native American and Western art collections, and explores Indiana's indigenous tribes, including the Delaware, Miami and Potawatomi Indians.
 College sports fans will enjoy the NCAA Hall of Champions, a museum dedicated to all 24 sports of the National Collegiate Athletic Association, with sports simulators and retro memorabilia.
+Cross the White River Pedestrian Bridge to access the west side of the White River State Before you leave White River State Park, be sure to stroll along the Canal Walk, a three-

-Cross the White River Pedestrian Bridge to access the west side of the White River State Park, where you'll find the Indianapolis Zoo, home to one of the largest orangutan centers in the world.
-Admission to the zoo grants you access to the adjacent White River Gardens, a botanical garden and oasis in the middle of the city.
+Park, where you'll find the Indianapolis Zoo, home to one of the largest orangutan centers in the world.
+Admission to the zoo grants you access to the adjacent White River Gardens, a botanical garden and oasis in the middle of the city. mile loop that runs up to 11th Street.
+Or experience the canal via gondola or self-propelled swan paddle boat, which can be rented west of the Indiana State Museum.